C0DER11101/CPrograms/CPreprocessors/Basic.md

 else
 	printf("Try again!!");
 ```
-The indentations in C are only for the reader/programmer(**remember:** C is not Python(:snake:)) and has no importance for the compiler.
+The indentations in C are only for the reader/programmer(**remember:** C is not Python(:snake:)) and have no importance for the compiler.

 This is a snippet from `t14.c`:
 ```c